Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

-Despite these encouraging results, the problem of liquid friction on charged surfaces remains unsolved.
+\paragraph*{Perspective} Despite encouraging results, the problem of liquid friction on charged surfaces remains unsolved.
 Firstly, the nature of the surface charge -- species and type of bound -- is a difficult problem in itself.
 Then comes its unknown dependency on salt concentration and pH through complex regulation mechanisms which exhibit intriguingly long timescales \cite{robin2023long}.
 Finally, one has to estimate the friction between the liquid and the surface charge which largely depends on the nature of the material (\textit{cf.} carbon \textit{vs} BN \cite{grosjean2019versatile}).
 A last problem which will hinder the experimental studies is the possible streaming currents induced by liquid flows on charged surfaces which may lead to complicated flow structures including swirls \cite{hu2012ion}.
 Concentration gradients and osmotic currents can also couple to mass flow and generate unexpected counter-flow structures which were recently measured with the d-SFA \cite{garcia2016etude}.
-These multiple couplings between electrostatics, quantum chemistry, and hydrodynamics make it a considerable challenge to study friction of liquids on charged surfaces.
+These multiple couplings between electrostatics, quantum chemistry, and hydrodynamics make it a considerable challenge to study liquid friction on charged surfaces.
 We believe that experimental efforts in this field are greatly needed.
-Hydrated friction measurements \textit{versus} salt concentration are already a promising start for a systematic investigation \cite{diao2019slippery}.
+Hydrated friction measurements \textit{versus} salt concentration by Espinoza-Marzal \textit{et al.} \cite{diao2019slippery} are already a promising attempt at systematic investigations.